harcokuppens/docker-registry/README.md

  * [What is OAuth really all about (using JWT toke) - OAuth tutorial - Java Brains](https://www.youtube.com/watch?v=t4-416mg6iU)
  * [OAuth terminologies and flows explained  - OAuth tutorial - Java Brains](https://www.youtube.com/watch?v=3pZ3Nh8tgTE) <br/>
-   => flow 3 is used where in the first step you also authenticate with user/password credentials to get authorization token (in JWT format)
+   note: flow 3 is used where in the first step you also authenticate with user/password credentials to get authorization token (in JWT format)

 JWT